 Construction of the two offshore substations comprising topside modules and jacket foundations was completed in September 2021.

-The transmission lines of 66kV/220kV/161kV HVAC are laid for the Changhua 1 wind farm, which has two 55km-long, 230kV export cables laid from the offshore substation to the onshore landing point.
+The transmission lines of 66kV/220kV/161kV HVAC were laid for the Changhua 1 wind farm, which includes two 55km-long, 230kV export cables running from the offshore substation to the onshore landing point.

-In addition, 4.35km-long 161kV export cables connect the onshore stations to the Taiwan Power Company-operated Chang One A substation grid point of connection in Changhua County.
+In addition, 4.35km-long 161kV export cables connect the onshore stations to the Taiwan Power Company-operated Chang One A substation, the grid point of connection in Changhua County.

 Power supply details

-Taiwan Semiconductor Manufacturing Company (TSMC) partnered with Orsted to off-take full production of the electricity generated from Greater Changhua 2b and 4 wind farms for 20 years under a fixed-price contract signed in July 2020.
+Taiwan Semiconductor Manufacturing Company partnered with Orsted to off-take the full production of electricity generated from Greater Changhua 2b and 4 wind farms for 20 years under a fixed-price contract signed in July 2020.

 Contractors involved